Upload new images. The image library for this site will open in a new window.

 The MCST minor requires 18 credit hours and students are required to take the following three core courses for a total of nine credit hours:

-To learn more about the minor, please email Professor Martin Brückner, email@example.com .
+To learn more about the minor, please email Professor Martin Brückner.

 The internship is a 3-credit course, subject to regular university registration procedures, tuition, and fees.
 It entails 140 hours of work.
-If you want to pursue a longer internship, for example, full time in the summer, you may add credits as appropriate to acknowledge those longer hours.
-In consultation with the Director of the CMCS, you will secure a position at a suitable host institution.
-In doing so, you will develop a written proposal for specific tasks to be performed, which must be approved by the Director of CMCS and the supervisor from that institution before the internship can be accepted for credit and for a stipend.
-During the internship, you will submit periodic reports to the Director of the CMCS, who will also request a report from your supervisor at the mid-point and end of the internship.
+If you want to pursue a longer internship, for example, full time in the summer, you may add credits as appropriate.
+In consultation with the CMCS director, you will secure a position at a suitable host institution.
+In doing so, you will develop a written proposal for specific tasks to be performed, which must be approved by the CMCS director and the supervisor from that institution before the internship can be accepted for credit and a stipend.
+During the internship, you will submit periodic reports to the CMCS director , who will also request reports from your supervisor at the mid-point and end of the internship.

 To apply for an internship , you must have junior or senior standing, have completed the other two core minor courses, and have a 3.0 GPA in your major.